AustinNich/reading-notes/texteditors-terminals.md

   - If you are on Windows and intend to remotely log into another machine then you will need an [SSH client](https://www.ssh.com/academy/ssh/client).

   ### Commands and Pathways
+   So we have a little bit of a better idea on what a terminal is and how to access it, but now what!
+This is where the magic of commands come into play.
+Commands, similar to markdown commands, are terms and symbols used to run specific process while in terminal.
+There are so many different commands that can be used individually or combined to run different processes.
+It may be a little intimidating at first seeing all the different commands but there is no need to be.
+Most of the time you can find cheat sheets online or make your own to help remember them!
+Below is a listed of a few commands that I found important when first interacting with a Terminal.

   Command| Name| Action
   -------|-----|-------
   pwd| Print Working Directory| This command will show what directory you are currently in. ls| List| Displays everything that is in the current directory. ls /Users/yourname/applications| List for applications file| Displays everything that is in applications.
-  -ls| Long List| Displays a long list with more info from everythin in current directory. cd| Change Directory| Using this command with a pathway will change your current directory. mkdir| Make Directory| This will create a new director in the current directory. code .| Open Text Editor| This will open a external text editor if connected. rm -f| Remove File| Using this command with a pathway will remove a file.
+  -ls| Long List| Displays a long list with more info from everything in current directory. cd| Change Directory| Using this command with a pathway will change your current directory. mkdir| Make Directory| This will create a new director in the current directory. code .| Open Text Editor| This will open an external text editor if connected. rm -f| Remove File| Using this command with a pathway will remove a file.

 ----